 - fish (the best is the Boquichico)

 - green plantains (unseasoned: roasted, grilled, or boiled)

 - lemon-grass (hierba luisa) tea

-- free-range chicken (only allowed during the pre-dieta/ diet tester, or if specific dietary requirements have been agreed upon, before the beginning of the dieta retreat)
+- free-range chicken (only allowed during the pre-dieta/diet tester, or at the very end of the shamanic diet proper)

 - eggs (only allowed during the pre-dieta/ diet tester)